CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

   - LF Wooden Chest: 9-18 per chest/key
   - MT Wooden Chest: 15-46 per chest/key
   - MT Battles: Vanstra (3 minutes for 2-8), Villager (1300 words for 3-7), Villager (1300 words for 3-7), Burocat (1000 words for 1-6)
+  - EldLib Battles: Burocat (1000 words for 1-6)
   - GL Battles: Gobkey (400 words for 0-2)
   - Anywhere Battles: Vi (5 minutes for 3-12), Viyu (15 minutes for 15-60), Viyusa (25 minutes for 25-100)
   - MT Quests: A Family Tree (50), Written Accounts (100), The Winding Path to Elder Library (100)